thehapax/bitshares.foundation/worker.md

 * The budget is controlled by `bitshares.foundation` who serves as an independent entity to supervise payouts.
 * The amounts available for individual budgets can be obtained through [transparent account](/accounting)

+### BSIP Worker Model

+BSIP is the abbreviation for *BitShares Improvement Proposal* and is describes the procedure of improving the BitShares protocol.
+Every major change to the behavior of the BitShares Blockchain requires approval by BTS holders by means of approval voting.
+This is implemented by means of a BSIP worker.

 ## Beneficiaries

 Beneficiaries of either of these models need to authenticate themselves